Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 So he, dead men tell no tales.

-Learned that from a pirate once.
+I learned that from a pirate ones.

 Hello, I'm Johnny Depp.